MarcusRei/MarcusRei/README.md

 ![logo](https://i.ibb.co/ypKmv7B/logo-readme.jpg)

 # Halloj! 👋
-My name is Marcus and I´m a frontend developer from Stockholm.
-You can call me Macke or Mackan if you like!
+My name is Marcus and I´m a code enthusiast from Stockholm with my roots in web design and more specifically Frontend development.

 Some of the techniques I use are React, Vue, SCSS, PHP, GraphQL, Jest and Cypress.